PokeyBoa/elegant-api-docs/README.md

 > This is an online web document that can be quickly built by focusing on writing markdown documents.
 > We use it to build project manuals and OpenAPI documents.

+- If you are keen on maintaining API documentation by hand, this repo may be for you.
+If you prefer Swagger UI-like simplicity, well...

 - Imitation of the API interface document layout of the Feishu open platform
 - Since it is written in standard `MarkDown` (HTML), it is easy to integrate your own projects